LUZW1998/CMFDL/ReadMe.txt

 This code was developed by Zhaowei Lu. luzhaoweizzu@163.com
 Part of the code has been improved by Li et al. [1].
-To run this code, you must configure VL_FEAT in matlab (We test the code under VL_FEAT 0.9.21).
+To run this code, you must configure VL_FEAT in matlab (We tested the code under matlab 2018a, VL_FEAT 0.9.21).

 The main contribution of our code: